Tomshiii/ahk/README.md

 Item | Use
 ------------ | -------------
 My Scripts.ahk | My main scripts, contains everything I use for stream and editing, as well as a few windows related things I do to speed a few interactions up.
-MS_functions | (My Scripts_functions) A separate ahk file to define functions so they don't have to clog up the main script.
+MS_functions.ahk | (My Scripts_functions) A separate ahk file to define functions so they don't have to clog up the main script.
 Streaming.ahk | A script I run as Admin while streaming to allow me to interact with obs via ahk (both need to be on the same elevation to interact)
 Resolve_Example.ahk | An example script for Davinci Resolve that has ported a few things from my premiere scripts to help you get started.
 This is very rough and thrown together. fkey auto launch.ahk | A script from [Taran](https://github.com/TaranVH/) to auto launch OR swap to specific applications if they're already open